 The treatment of corneal edema varies based on the exact cause of the condition.
 In case of condition caused by ill-fitting or over wear of contact lenses, the use of correct contact lenses is recommended.
 Similarly, corneal edema caused by increased eye pressure is treated by lowering the pressure.
 Corneal edema developed as a post-surgery complication can be improved by administering eye drops prescribed by the eye care practitioner.
 The doctor may prescribe antibiotics and anti-inflammatory eye drops for the infection related corneal edema.
 In mild cases, corneal swelling is restricted to the epithelial layer and can be treated by using common salt solution.
 Salt solution (Muro 128 drops or ointment) extracts the excess fluid accumulation in the cornea by osmosis.
 In severe cases, corneal transplant (full or partial thickness) may be recommended as a treatment option.

-At Phoenix Ophthalmologists, Dr. Mackman and Dr. Van Buren can evaluate and treat ALL of the causes of corneal edema.
-Should you need surgery in the form of a full cornea transplant (penetrating keratoplasty) or a partial transplant (descement stripping endothelial keratoplasty or DSEK), Dr. Mackman is a fellowship trained corneal surgeon with extensive experience with both procedures.
+At Phoenix Ophthalmologists, Dr. Van Buren can evaluate and treat ALL of the causes of corneal edema.
+Should you need surgery in the form of a full cornea transplant (penetrating keratoplasty) or a partial transplant (descement stripping endothelial keratoplasty or DSEK).